fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

 ## Label Improvements for Sunburst Chart

-Starting in version 3.21, users can choose to display labels for each independent node on a ‘Sunburst’ chart.
-Users have to option to enable the new ‘showLabelValue’ property, which allows them to control the label visibility of the nodes at each level.
+Starting in version 3.21, users can choose to display labels for each independent node on a `Sunburst` chart.
+Users have to option to enable the new `showLabelValue` property, which allows them to control the label visibility of the nodes at each level.
 Previously, the visibility was based on the internal space management algorithm.

 <iframe height="300" style="width: 100%;" scrolling="no" title="(SUPPORT-2294) 2" src="https://codepen.io/fusioncharts/embed/VwVdOPX/f5d3c5a75c43bfc34b00d072e6ee1fe1?default-tab=result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href="https://codepen.io/fusioncharts/pen/VwVdOPX/f5d3c5a75c43bfc34b00d072e6ee1fe1">